faucetsdn/faucet/README.md

 ### Configuration

 Faucet is configured with a YAML-based configuration file.
-A sample configuration file is supplied in `valve.yaml-dist`.
+A sample configuration file is supplied in `faucet.yaml-dist`.

 The datapath ID may be specified as an integer or hex string (beginning with 0x).

-### Autoconfigured ports

 A port not explicitly defined in the YAML configuration file will be set down and will drop all packets.